cybozu-go/sabakan/docs/api.md

 Download the image archive specified by `<id>`.
 The archive format is the same as PUT; i.e. a tar consists of `kernel` and `initrd.gz`.

-For `HEAD` requests, the response body will be empty.

 **Successful response**

 - HTTP status code: 200 OK